Admission & Financial Aid FAQ

 Parents are required to apply for aid annually because changes in family resources may affect the size of the awards.
 The student will continue to receive tuition assistance from year to year, provided the student’s family demonstrates financial need and the student continues to meet the required academic and behavioral standards of the school.
 Although changes in tuition and student population may affect the amount of funding available in the financial aid budget, Overlake strives to fund a student at the same level through graduation assuming a family’s calculated need does not change.

-The Overlake School maintains the same standards of behavior and academic performance for recipients of financial aid as it does for students not receiving financial aid.
+The Overlake School maintains the same standards of behavior and academic performance for recipients of financial aid as it does for students who do not receive financial aid.

-Visit the NAIS website to read the instructions and file an online application (available November 1st).
+Visit the SSS website to read the instructions and file a Parent Financial Statement (available October 2nd).

-A “Parents’ Financial Statement” (PFS) should be completed online at School and Student Service (SSS) for Financial Aid no later than January 11, 2018.
-Copies of your 2016 and 2017 tax returns, all supporting schedules, and your 2017 W-2s should be uploaded to SSS by February 12, 2018.
-If your 2017 tax return is not prepared by the deadline, please estimate your tax information on the PFS and submit the most recent tax return available.
+A “Parents’ Financial Statement” (PFS) and 2019 Tax Returns should be completed online at School and Student Service (SSS) for Financial Aid no later than February 6, 2020.
+A copy of your 2019 tax return, all supporting schedules, and your 2019 W-2s should be uploaded to SSS by March 1, 2020.
+If your 2019 tax return is not prepared by the deadline, please estimate your tax information on the PFS and submit the most recent tax return available.
 As soon as your current year Income Tax Return is complete, we ask that you upload a copy to SSS as soon as it is ready.

 If you own a business or a farm, you must complete the Business and Farm Statement, available electronically on the NAIS website.